The Frozen Waterfalls At Diana’s Baths In New Hampshire Are A Must-See This Winter

 What is the most beautiful part of New Hampshire?

 New Hampshire is filled with beautiful places from majestic mountains to flowing rivers, state parks, and stunning harbors.
-For those that enjoy beautiful scenic views, natural areas, and lush gardens here are a few of the many beautiful places in New Hampshire to visit:
+For those who enjoy beautiful scenic views, natural areas, and lush gardens here are a few of the many beautiful places in New Hampshire to visit:

 1. Mount Washington: The highest peak in the Northeastern United States at 6,288 feet.